vsch/Javafx-WebView-Debugger/README.md

 chrome dev tools to do their magic.

 For this to work, some JavaScript and the `JSBridge` instance need to work together to provide the essential glue.
-The implementation is done so that outside of this code the rest of the JavaScript can be oblivious to whether the `JSBridge` is already established or not.
-Since console log api is one of the missing pieces in the WebView debugger, any console log calls before the `JSBridge` is established **will not have caller identification** and will instead point to the initialization code that played back the cached log calls generated before the connection was established.
+The implementation is confined to the initialization script.
+Most other scripts can be oblivious to whether the `JSBridge` is established or not.
+Console log api is one of the missing pieces in the WebView debugger, any console log calls made before the `JSBridge` to Java is established **will not have caller identification** and will instead point to the initialization code that played back the cached log calls generated before the connection was established.

 The `JSBridge` implementation also provides a mechanism for data persistence between page reloads.
 It is generic enough if all the data you need to persist can be `JSON.stringify'd` because the implementation does a call back to the WebView engine to serialize the passed in state argument.
-This text will need to be inserted into the generated HTML page to allow scripts access to their state before the `JSBridge` is established.
-Alternately, scripts can register for a callback when the `JSBridge` is established.
+This text will need to be inserted into the generated HTML page to allow scripts access to their state before the `JSBridge` is hooked in.
+Scripts can also register for a callback when the `JSBridge` is established.

 The down side of the latter approach, is by the time this happens, WebView has already visually updated the page.
-If the script is responsible for any visual modification of the page before display then the unmodified version will flash on before the script is run.
+If the script is responsible for any visual modification of the page based on persisted state then the unmodified version will flash on screen before the script is run.

-Allowing scripts to get their state before `JSBridge` is established will make for smoother page refresh.
+Allowing scripts to get their state before `JSBridge` is established makes for smoother page refresh.

 **The rest of this file is mostly a copy of one in [mohamnag/javafx_webview_debugger] project**